14 Best Places for Camping near Toronto

 9. Balsam Lake Campground

-Balsam Lake is a bit farther from Toronto than most of the other campgrounds mentioned here but well worth the 1.5-hour drive.
+Balsam Lake, located in Balsam Lake Provincial Park, is a bit farther from Toronto than most of the other campgrounds mentioned here but well worth the 1.5-hour drive.

 Located in the Kawarthas (Kawartha Lakes region), Balsam Lake is a beautiful spot with an exceptional campground.
 Campsites are set in a mixed forest of pine and broadleaf trees and are relatively tightly spaced.